 Nordic growing conditions are harsh yet productive.
-The berries and mushrooms that grow in Finnish forests are part of the traditional Finnish diet, and gathering them is a pastime for many families that has been passed down through generations.
+The berries and mushrooms that grow in Finnish forests are part of the traditional Finnish diet, and for many families gathering them is an activity that has been passed down through generations.
 The fruits of the northern forests are coveted by gourmet chefs, and are increasingly exported.

 Some favoured berries and mushrooms that grow in Finland’s forests

 Lingonberry (Vaccinium vitis-idaea).
 In September, Finnish forests turn red with lingonberries.
 The berry is known as the red gold of the Nordic forests, and with good reason; the lingonberry is abundant, easy to pick and incredibly nutritious.
 Lingonberries contain large quantities of fruit acids, which give them a sharp taste, and they keep well without sugar or preservatives.
 Because of this, they were an important source of vitamins and other nutrients all year round in Finland long before freezers were invented.
 Lingonberries can be used to make jam, pastries and juice and used in porridge and various desserts.